-According to a Russian historian, Pavel Polian, the unrest following the collapse of the Russian Empire resulted in 5-6 times decrease in the oil production.
-By 1920 the Bolsheviks managed to raise the production to the pre-revolutionary level, and in 1922 18,000 workers were employed in the oil industry, which was quite a large concentration of proletariat in agrarian Chechnya (Polian: 2003).
-In 1928 the North Caucasian region initiated a 5 year plan to recruit a thousand mountaineers per year to factories in Rostov and other major North Caucasian cities (Martin 2001:152).
+According to a Russian historian Pavel Polian, the unrest following the collapse of the Russian Empire resulted in 5-6 times decrease in the oil production.
+By 1920 Bolsheviks managed to raise the production to pre-revolutionary level, and in 1922 18,000 workers were employed in oil industry, which was quite a large concentration of proletariat in agrarian Chechnya (Polian: 2003).
+In 1928 the North Caucasian region initiated a 5 year plan to recruit a thousand mountaineers per year into factories of Rostov and major North Caucasian cities (Martin 2001:152).

 Korenization stipulated efforts at changing the legal consciousness of the people: local judges were educated and employed in the new Soviet courts; special educational programs were set up at the workplace in order to acquaint the locals with the new legal system and codes (Babich 2000:36).
-The project was not very successful and the Soviet courts enjoyed little legitimacy since in Wajnakh understanding, they stipulated strict penalties for minor offences, while not punishing murderers sufficiently enough.
-Consequently, the minor offences were hardly ever reported and blood feuds were carried out regardless of the Soviet courts.
-Wajnakh societies continued to live in a plurality of legal systems: now the Soviet laws, the adat, and the sharia.
-The political sovereignty of the North Caucasian mountaineers within the Soviet State was short-lived: between 1921 and 1924 Moscow divided the Mountain republic into smaller units: in October 1922 and in July 1924 respectively the Chechen and the Ingush Autonomous Oblast' (Regions) were formed.
-They were merged in December 1936 and into a united Chechen- Ingush Autonomous Republic.
-The Ingush lost their capital- the right bank of Vladikavkaz, which was left to North Ossetia.
+The project was not very successful and the Soviet courts enjoyed little legitimacy since in Vajnakh understanding, they stipulated strict penalties for minor offences, while not punishing murderers sufficiently enough.
+Consequently, the minor offences were hardly ever reported and blood feuds were executed regardless of the Soviet courts.
+Vajnakh societies continued to live in a plurality of legal systems: now adat, sharia and Soviet laws.

+The political sovereignty of North Caucasian mountaineer within the Soviet State was short-lived: between 1921 and 1924 Moscow divided the Mountainous republic into smaller units: in October 1922 and in July 1924 respectively the Chechen and Ingush Autonomous Oblast' (Regions) were formed, which in December 1936, were merged into a separate Chechen-Ingush

+Autonomous Republic.
+Ingush lost their capital- right bank of Vladikavkaz, which was left to North Ossetia.

 The real Soviet offensive started in 1929 with collectivization.
 The policy of dekulkization targeted not only wealthy peasants, but often middle class rural families and even hired laborers who expressed anti-kolkhoz opinions.
-Dekulakization was often used as a pretext to get even with personal enemies or rivals or target religious leaders.
+In North Caucasus dekulakization was often used as a pretext to get even with personal enemies or rivals or target religious leaders.
 Local authorities had to regularly report on the results of dekulakization, therefore in order "to produce statistics" families were selected randomly and deported to Siberia.

-Forced collectivization, expropriation of property, arrests and deportations, accompanied by closing of mosques, produced mass protests in Ingushetia and Chechnya (Polian 2003).
+Forced collectivization, expropriation of property, arrests and deportations, accompanied by closing of mosques produced mass protests in Ingushetia and Chechnya (Polian 2003).

 Eventually kolkhoz policies adapted to the Chechen and Ingush reality.
-The authorities turned a blind eye to the fact that the Chechens organized collective farms which were "not simply small, but dwarfy" - almost family based (Polian 2003).
-Thus, in one (big) village, Shali, 87 kolkhozes were registered, "which at best was a parody on collectivization" (Polian 2003).
-By the end of the 1930s Checheno-Ingushetia had 412 collective farms.
+Authorities closed eyes on Chechens, who organized collective farms which were "not simply small, but dwarfy" - almost family based (Polian 2003).
+Thus, in one (big) village Shali 87 kolkhozes were registered, "which at best was a parody on collectivization" (Polian 2003).
+By the end of 1930s Chechen-Ingushetia had 412 collective farms.
 The Chechens and Ingush sabotaged kolkhoz formalities; the production output was very low.
-Many enterprises practiced various upward distortions, fraud and falsification of documents.
+Many enterprises...practiced various upward distortions, fraud and falsification of documents.
 According to Polian, in 1939 about 10% of all grain areas were written off as destroyed by hail, pests and diseases.
-In fact, as the revision commission established, the grain was lost as a result of neglect and weeds.
-The collective farmers paid little attention to public cattle, while horses confiscated from private households remained in fact at their previous domicile address - in the stables of their previous owners (Polian: 2003).
+In fact, as the revision commission established, the grain was lost a result of neglect and weeds.
+The collective farmers paid little attention to the public cattle, while horses confiscated from private households in fact remained at their previous domicile address - in the stables of their previous owners (Polian: 2003).

-In the 1930s dekulakization was supplemented with combat against "bourgeois nationalism" as a result of which the whole stratum of the local intellegentsia was exiled or eliminated.
+In the 1930s dekulakization was supplemented with combat on "bourgeois nationalism" as a result of which the whole strata of local intellectuals was exiled or eliminated.